wockradd/Cheskers/README.md

 # Cheskers project

+Presentation about the project [here](youtube video)

 ## Running

-** I couldnt upload the final executable to the honours project system so you'll have to clone the repo at https://github.com/wockradd/Cheskers to get it **
+**I couldnt upload the final executable to the honours project system so you'll have to clone the repo at https://github.com/wockradd/Cheskers to get it**

 To run the program run ./Checkers.jar in a terminal.
 This jar was uploaded using git lfs so make sure you clone the repo correctly to run it.